 Make a Deposit

 Making a deposit into your checking or savings account is an easy way to add money to a debit card.
-You can deposit money in one of several ways:
+You can deposit money using an ATM, mobile device or tablet or via direct deposit.
+Depending on the provider and the method of deposit you choose, the funds might be available to you within minutes, though some deposits can take 24 to 48 hours.

 Most debit cards provide ATM access with a Personal Identification Number.
 To add money at an ATM, place the card in the ATM, enter your PIN number and choose the deposit option.
 Place the cash or checks you want to deposit into the ATM.